 When Is MIG Not A Good Choice?

 Welding outdoors can be tough with MIG.
-Strong winds can blow away the shielding gas, which can leave you with a subpar weld.
+As mentioned above, strong winds can blow away the shielding gas, which can leave you with a bad weld.
 It is also harder to move the gas cylinder around on the job site; you can use a smaller cylinder, but refills will be required more often.
 All in all, it is just tougher to be mobile with a MIG setup.

 If you want maximum penetration, hard wire MIG is not the best option.
-It doesn’t dig through mill scale as easily as stick, and the welds tend to be more brittle.
-Although the PSI rating is often the same as stick welding, hard wire welds just tend to crack more over time.
+It doesn’t dig through mill scale as easily as stick welds, and the welds tend to be more brittle.
+Although the PSI strength rating is often the same as stick welding, hard wire welds just tend to crack more over time.

-MIG welds also require relatively clean metal to achieve a solid weld.
+MIG welds require relatively clean metal to achieve a solid weld.
 Stick welds dig better through rust, grease, and even light paint.
-Cellulose rods i.e. 6010’s are especially good at welding on dirty steel due to their “digging” arc.
+Cellulose stick rods (i.e. 6010’s) are especially good at welding on dirty steel due to their “digging” arc.
 MIG generally won’t tolerate these conditions nearly as well.